debricked/cli/examples/templates/Azure/README.md

 ## Maven

 For maven your `.m2/settings.xml` needs to be configured for the specific registry you wish to use, see the [settings documentation](https://maven.apache.org/settings.html) for more details.
-Using Azure Pipelines this can be done using the second template in the list above.
+Using Azure Pipelines this can be done by commenting out the authentication step in the template.
 More information about this can be found [here](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/maven-authenticate-v0?view=azure-pipelines).